Gonococcus

 • Mothers of newborns with purulent conjunctivitis

-Urogenital infection (man) Urethra smear First stream urine or urethral smear
+Urogenital infection (man) Urethra smear First stream urine or urethral swab

-Urogenital infection (woman) Cervical smear Vaginal or cervical smear
+Urogenital infection (woman) Cervical smear Swab vagina or cervix

 Contact